 There is also the darkness of inequality.
 Some have far too much, and some are starving and in danger.
 And some are in despair, even if they DO have food and shelter, because they are beset and tormented by the lies of the world: "You are nothing if you are not beautiful, or young, or fashionable, or wealthy."
 "You are nothing if you do not have the constant joy of those who buy the best cars, the best cosmetics, the best vacation trips, the best wine."
 "You are nothing if you cannot build a taller building than all the others."
-"You are nothing if your football team loses."
+"You are nothing if you conto buy the politicians and influence their actions."
+"You are nothing if you football team loses."